March 14, 2022

 Is gene therapy effective?

-Gene therapy has shown some promising results in treating a variety of diseases, including: Severe Combined Immune Deficiency, several types of hereditary blindness, hemophilia, sickle cell disease and betaThalassemia, some forms of cancer, and Parkinson’s disease.
-However, gene therapy is still experimental.
-Since 1989, over 2400 clinical trials have been approved worldwide, but fewer than 100 have reached the final stages and very few gene therapy treatments have been approved.
+Many gene therapy products are undergoing clinical trials.
+They have shown promising results in treating a variety of diseases, including Severe Combined Immune Deficiency, several types of hereditary blindness, hemophilia, sickle cell disease and betaThalassemia, some forms of cancer, and Parkinson’s disease.
+On October 14, 2020, Health Canada approved the first targeted gene-therapy treatment for any disease: Luxturna (voretigene neparvovec) for an inherited retinal disease. (https://www.fightingblindness.ca/news/healthcanadaapprovesgenetherapy/).

 What are the challenges of gene therapy?